Andalusi

 Prompt composer

-As we moved into AI editing through text, we needed a UI pattern that feels powerful but not heavy.
-I introduced an AI composer that behaves like a glass utility layer:
+As AI editing entered the editor, we needed a pattern that felt powerful without adding weight.
+The composer behaves like a glass utility:

 AI Composer